Trade Idea: EUR/GBP - Stand aside

 Stop : -

-Despite falling to 0.8493, as the single currency has rebounded after holding above indicated previous support at 0.8489, retaining our view that further consolidation would be seen and another bounce to resistance at 0.8635, break there would bring retracement of recent decline to 0.8670, then towards previous resistance at 0.8708 which is likely to hold from here.
+As the single currency has rebounded after holding above indicated previous support at 0.8489, retaining our view that further consolidation would be seen and another bounce to resistance at 0.8635 is likely, break there would bring retracement of recent decline to 0.8670, then towards previous resistance at 0.8708 which is likely to hold from here.

 On the downside, expect pullback to be limited to 0.8550-55 and 0.8500-05 should hold, bring further consolidation.
 Only break of said support at 0.8489-93 would revive bearishness and bring retest of 0.8470 (last week's low), below there would extend the fall from 0.8856 top to 0.8450 support first.
 As near term outlook is still mixed, would be prudent to stand aside for now.